Tiago-Risky/d6t8l06-logger/readme.md

 # D6T8L06

-This application will log the values read from the D6T8L06 and export them to a CSV or through the Google API to the cloud.
+This application will log the values read from the D6T8L06, attempt to detect people, and export the values and results to a CSV or through the Google API to the cloud.
+It can also detect people using a Camera (usb or Pi camera), which we are using as a test/control measure for development.

 This is still a work-in-progress application.